Chandru-debug1/Predicting-Appliance-Energy-Consumption-In-Households/README.md

 ## Dataset

 The dataset contains timestamped household energy data with the target column `Appliances`, along with indoor temperature, humidity, outdoor weather features, and two random variables `rv1` and `rv2`.
 The random variables are excluded from training. [file:11]
+Project goal
+The main goal is to build a model that predicts appliance consumption accurately, then compare multiple algorithms and choose the best one.
+You also want to present the result in a Streamlit dashboard so the project looks production-ready on GitHub.

+ML workflow
+Your pipeline should follow this sequence:

+Load the CSV file.

+Clean and preprocess the data.

+Extract time features from date.

+Drop rv1 and rv2.

+Split into train and test sets.

+Train 4 regression models.

+Evaluate them with regression metrics.

+Select the best model.

+Save the model.

+Show performance in Streamlit.

+Models you used
+Your project compares these 4 models:

+Linear Regression.

+Ridge Regression.

+Random Forest Regressor.

+Gradient Boosting Regressor.

+These give you a baseline linear model, a regularized linear model, and two nonlinear tree-based models.

+Evaluation metrics
+You should evaluate the models using:

+MAE: average absolute error.

+RMSE: square-rooted average squared error.

+R²: how much variance the model explains.

+These are standard metrics for regression problems.

+Feature engineering
+The most useful new features are time-based:

+hour

+day_of_week

+month

+is_weekend

+These help the model capture daily and weekly appliance usage patterns.

+Missing values handling
+Your code should handle NaN values using SimpleImputer inside the sklearn pipeline.
+This is necessary because Linear Regression and some other models cannot train directly on missing values.

+Streamlit dashboard
+Your Streamlit app should act as the presentation layer for the project.
+It should show:

+model comparison table,

+RMSE bar chart,

+actual vs predicted chart,

+residual plot,

+trend plots,

+prediction form,

+download buttons for outputs.

+What the dashboard output means
+The dashboard output should show the user:

+which model performed best,

+how accurate each model was,

+what the predicted appliance value is for a given input,

+how predictions compare with actual values.

+Project outputs
+After training, the project should create:

+best_model.joblib,

+model_results.csv,

+dashboard plots,

+prediction values from the U

 ## Installation